karkhileshardul/karkhileshardul/README.md

 ### Hi there I'm Shardul Karkhile 👋🏼

-- 🔭 I have worked near about 2 years (approx.) in startup company as a Software Engineer.
+- 🔭 I have worked near about 2 years in startup company as a Software Engineer.
 - 🌱 I’m looking for full-time job.
 (Open to work).
 - 🔭 I’m currently learning Mathematics (Self paced).
 - 📫 How to reach me: